Noctis/kickstart-app/README.md

 ## Configuration

 The project's configuration can be found in the `.env` file, in its root directory.
-A fresh project won't have this file, but an example file called `.env-example` is provided, which should be copied over as or renamed to `.env` and then edited.

 **NEVER COMMIT THE `.env` FILE IN YOUR PROJECT - IT CONTAINS SENSITIVE INFORMATION WHICH MUST REMAIN PRIVATE!**

-This is how the `.env-example` file looks by default:
+This is how the `.env` file looks by default:

 ```dotenv
 debug=false